GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/README.md

 ![image alt](https://github.com/GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/blob/8570563d5ebda850c463f4b8ef4514a0a9276d47/LAN%20before%20it%20was%20all%20up.jpg)

 ---
-In this step  we begin basic configuration such as hostname, creating the 2 vlans and
+In this step  we begin basic configuration such as hostname, creating the 2 vlans and .
+Other than the hostname, both switches should be configured this same here.
 ![image alt](https://github.com/GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/blob/501f17ffe725f18158f2ccfe4bbb135abcf0894b/Switch%20configurations.jpg)

 ---
-Next, we
+Next, we configure each port their designated vlan.
+This essentially assigns the role/ purpose for that port.
+Similar to the previous step, make sure that both switches have the same configurations.
+As we wouldnt want to run into any issues because one switch knows of a vlan but is unkown to the other switch.
 ![image alt](https://github.com/GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/blob/b5685843d71be0b0bf13e8a3eae384267d1b9fac/configuring%20vlans%20on%20ports.jpg)

 ---
+This step then picks up
 ![image alt](https://github.com/GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/blob/b5685843d71be0b0bf13e8a3eae384267d1b9fac/forgotten%20configurations%20for%20SW1.jpg)

 ---